-The message for workforce development is clear: qualified and skilled utility technicians will continue to be in high demand in all types of energy generation, transmission and distribution jobs.
-Moreover, the foundational skills needed by this generation of new workers are the same, whether the job is ultimately in a plant, on a transmission line or in a trench.
-Students who want to work in the energy industry will be well served to focus on gaining core foundational skills that are transferable and applicable to a wide array of skilled technician jobs.
+The message for workforce development is clear: qualified and skilled utility technicians will continue to be in high demand in all types of contractor jobs related to energy generation, transmission and distribution work.
+Moreover, the foundational skills needed by this generation of new workers are the same, whether the job is ultimately on a transmission/ distribution line or in a trench.
+Students who want to work as a contractor in the energy industry will be well served to focus on gaining core foundational skills that are transferable and applicable to a wide array of skilled technician jobs.

 Adding to the workforce now provides the opportunity for experienced workers to transfer their knowledge and skills, before they leave the industry.
-To accomplish this knowledge transition, potential candidates must understand the industry and the skills and competencies required to perform critical energy jobs.
+To accomplish this knowledge transition, potential candidates must understand the industry and the skills and competencies required to perform the critical jobs.

-These issues drove the development within CEWD of an energy competency model that can be used by educators, workforce investment professionals, and utilities and their contractor partners to articulate the skills required to perform the work.
+These issues drove the development within CEWD of an energy industry contractor competency model that can be used by educators, workforce investment professionals, and the industry to articulate the skills required to perform the work.
 Working from a foundation of core competencies enables companies to screen candidates more effectively and then focus on training that is only unique to the organization.

 A competency model is a collection of competencies that together define the potential for successful performance in a particular work setting.
-Competency models are the foundation for important human resource functions-such as recruitment and hiring, training and development, retention and performance management-because they specifically define what is essential to select as well as train and develop a diverse, talented candidate pool.
+Competency models are the foundation for important human resource functions-such as recruitment and hiring, training and development and performance management-because they specifically define what is essential to select as well as train and develop a diverse, talented candidate pool.